loqalabs/loqa-audio-dsp/docs/sprint-artifacts/1-2-set-up-rust-build-infrastructure.md

    - **Recommendation:** Should explicitly state "placeholder implementation for build validation" in task or Dev Notes

 5. **[MED] AC3 partial compliance: build.gradle configured but untested**
-   - **AC3 requirement:** "Android build.gradle is configured to include compiled libloqua_voice_dsp.so"
+   - **AC3 requirement:** "Android build.gradle is configured to include compiled libloqa_voice_dsp.so"
    - **Evidence:** android/build.gradle:30-38 has correct jniLibs configuration
    - **Issue:** Configuration is present but cannot be verified to work since no .so files exist
    - **Status:** Configuration appears correct, but untestable